top of page

 Often these medical devices were taken apart, their front panel knobs and their potentiamteres were disintegrated so that they could be bypassed such that the master controller (PLC) can connect and takeoverIn other cases pumps were disintegrated so that they could be controlled directly by the master controller (PLC).

-once the ground work for the requirements of a master controller was laid,
+Once the ground work for the requirements of a controller was laid,

-all the hardware and PLC were selected, all the installation and custom wiring between the hardware and all medical components were also completed.
-A 9" interface as well as the master PLC were also programmed such that scientists can start controlling the medical equipment through the master controller (PLC).
+the hardware and PLC were selected, all the acquisition, installation and custom wiring between the hardware and all medical components were also completed.
+A 9" interface as well as the PLC were also programmed such that scientists could start controlling the medical devices through the master controller (PLC).

 IMG_4169.JPG